digitalocean/terraform-provider-digitalocean/docs/resources/vpc_nat_gateway.md

 Provides a DigitalOcean VPC NAT Gateway resource.
 This can be used to create, modify, read and delete VPC NAT Gateways.

-NOTE: VPC NAT Gateway is currently in Private Preview.

 ## Example Usage

 ```hcl